The Apple Watch Series 8 and Apple Watch SE are up for preorder now — here’s what you need to know | CNN Underscored

 Women have been able to track menstrual cycles on Apple Watches for some time now, but this is the first time that Apple has allowed for an estimated ovulation date.
 Several apps are available for doing so already, but given the current politics of reproductive health in the United States, some women have had privacy concerns about that data being stored on servers.

 And, hallelujah, the Apple Watch now has increased battery life.
-Apple says the new Series 8 (starting at $399 for GPS and $499 for cellular) and SE ($249/$299) will get 18 hours on a full charge and, thanks to a new low-power mode, up to 36 hours of battery life.
-The new low-power mode is more capable than the current low-power mode, which turns off almost everything.
-The new mode uses new battery-squeezing algorithms that turn only the most power-hungry functions, like the always-on display and the auto-detection of workouts.
+Apple says the new Series 8 (starting at $399 for GPS and $499 for cellular) and SE ($249/$299) will get 18 hours on a full charge — and, thanks to a new low power mode, up to 36 hours of battery life.
+The new low power mode is more capable than the current low power mode, which turns off almost everything.
+The new mode uses new battery-squeezing algorithms that turn off only the most power-hungry functions, such as the always-on display and the autodetection of workouts.

 Finally, the Apple Watch Series 8 cellular models include international data roaming (for free or at a low price, Apple claims), making it more useful now that people are traveling internationally again.

-The SE model offers much of the same as the Series 8, except for the temp sensors, blood oxygen, ECG reading, and always-on display.
+The SE model offers much of the same as the Series 8, except for the temp sensors, blood oxygen, electrocardiogram reading and always-on display.
 It’s also a hair smaller (44mm and 40mm faces compared to the Series 8’s 45mm and 41mm).

 The takeaway